 We all build models of the world in our consciousness, and it is hardwired into our beings for survival.
 Though we are good at building models, we are less good at realizing that we are engaging a model that we have built and that the model can be changed.
 This lack of awareness leads to some problems with models exceeding their essential goodness.

-As My Teacher has said many times over the years “Not all models are created equal, some models work better than others.
-For instance, Euclidian Geometry works for the vast amount of things, but NonEuclidian Geometry proved crucial in Einstein’s theory of general relativity.”
+My Teacher has said many times over the years “Not all models are created equal, some models work better than others.
+For instance, Euclidean Geometry works for the vast amount of things, but NonEuclidian Geometry proved crucial in Einstein’s theory of general relativity.”
 I am not a mathematician, and I don’t play one on TV so I wouldn’t know the difference between, Euclidian, Non-Euclidian, Differential, Topography or Algebraic geometry.
 However, it illustrates the point that there are many models that we create to try and get a handle on this complex world we live in, some work well for some things and others are better suited to handle other things.

 Let’s face it we are pretty lazy when it comes to looking at how we view the world choosing to think that the model we use to engage is just the way we are, as opposed to choices we are making to help us interact.
 For instance, you come home from a day of surviving work or school and everyone is behaving like Martians, they are not behaving and interacting with the model that works best at your place of employment or the particular culture at school.
 So you think to yourself “why don’t these folks shape up!”
 When it is you that should change your model.
 Or another example is the idea of sitting quietly without any distractions seems like complete torture from the standpoint of our over-stimulated world.
 Once again it is you that needs to change models.
 Or the idea of playing with your kids seems like it is frivolous.
 Once again you need to change your model to pretend you are a cowboy, or a princess having tea.

 We are running right up against the fact that some models of engaging life just don’t work well in different situations.
 If you have a job like a Doctor where everything you do is a matter of life or death, you begin to arrange the rest of your activities in the same way or just disregarding things that don’t fit.
 Which in turn begins to limit what it is that you can engage.
-Over time that one model of interacting with life will begin to loose its sparkle and will take more and more energy to sustain.
+Over time that one model of interacting with life will begin to lose its sparkle and will take more and more energy to sustain.
 Many of you may be nodding your heads right now.
 Wondering what happened to the wonder that you felt when you were a kid just looking at an ant on the ground or pretending that you were a spaceman or a boxer or when you first did anything new.

 As kids we shifted models of engaging life almost mercurially, I use to watch my son and his friends in amazement as they played and pretended, switching models at will without any friction in the system at all.
 They were spacemen, football players, boxers, doctors, superheroes this all happened within 15 minutes!
 They had not yet been told that they had to pick one model and stick with it.
 When I reference Models, I am not taking just different activities done the same way you do everything.
-I am taking about something larger.
+I am talking about something larger.
 A Doctor has to spend may years playing the game of pretending to be a doctor, learning a large set of rules and interactions with patients so that they can help people.
-This is large and encompassing world and the models for dealing with all of that information is mindboggling until it is learned.
-The same goes with a photographer, less encompassing but after working with 250 photographers in Los Angeles in the 8o’s you find each has a different model for dealing with subject, light, and gear that determines how their images look.
+This is a large and encompassing world and the models for dealing with all of that information are mindboggling until it is learned.
+The same goes for a photographer, less encompassing but after working with 250 photographers in Los Angeles in the 8o’s you find each has a different model for dealing with subject, light, and gear that determines how their images look.
 As with all models they are comprised of choices that you pay attention to and a world grows around them.

 Ok, so here are some things that you can do to switch models throughout your day.